EvansMungai/devsecops-test/readme.md

 # DevSecOps test project

 A project where CI/CD pipeline don't just delivery code — they enforce security best practices.
 By embracing the Shift Left principle, this project abandons the outdated practice of treating security as an afterthought in the software development lifecycle.
-Using automated security testing directly in CI/CD pipelines, vulnerabilities are detected and remediated early making secure software delivery a continuous process rather than a final checkpoint.
+Using automated security testing directly in CI/CD pipelines, vulnerabilities are detected and remediated early making secure software delivery a continuous process rather than a final checkpoint
 ---

 ## Table of Contents